demipel8/game-wrapper/README.md

 **GW** is a wrapper for HTML5 game oriented libraries.
 Test any particular library and make your games!

-*This project is part of the authors degree final project*
+*This project is part of the authors degree final project.*

-The wiki contains all the project document
+The wiki contains all the project document.

 ##Launch a game factory